Masahisa Fukase

 Hardcover

-This publication by Masahisa Fukase shows for the first time the entirety of the final Private Scenes series in which the artist questions the relationship between the photographer and his subject.
-From 1985, he included himself in the photographed scene whether he was in Paris, London, Brussels or in his daily life in Tokyo.
-He then painted colored lines on these shots, creating surprising visual effects, and left the date visible on his photographs.
+This publication by Masahisa Fukase presents for the first time the entirety of his final Private Scenes series, in which the artist explores the relationship between photographer and subject.
+Beginning in 1985, he included himself in the photographed scene, whether in Paris, London, Brussels, or his daily life in Tokyo.
+He then painted colored lines over these images, creating surprising visual effects, and left the date visible on his photographs.

 One of his latest series, entitled Private Scenes, which highlights the photographs taken by the artist, over a year, in 1989, in different places around the world and in which he included himself.

-This new publication shows one of his latest series, entitled Private Scenes, which highlights the photographs taken by the artist, over a year, in 1989, in different places around the world (Paris, London, Brussels, etc.) and in which he included himself, taking a picture of himself in front of his subject, thus questioning the relationship that develops between the one who photographs and the one who is photographed.
+This new publication shows one of his latest series, entitled Private Scenes, which highlights the photographs taken by the artist, over a year, in 1989, in different places around the world (Paris, London, Brussels, etc.) and in which he included himself, taking a photo of himself in front of his subject, thus questioning the relationship that develops between the person taking the photo and the person being photographed.
 He then paints lines of color on these shots, creating surprising visual effects.

 Later, in this same series, he would photograph scenes of daily life, this time in Tokyo, changing cameras and adding the date to his photographs, but continuing to represent himself in the image.

-This work chooses to be exhaustive by reproducing, for the first time, all of the photographs making up this original series, where we can see a new dimension of Fukase's work, that of the artist grappling with his medium.
+This book chooses to be exhaustive by reproducing, for the first time, all the photographs making up this original series, where we can see a new dimension of Fukase's work, that of the artist grappling with his medium.

 Several texts by Masako Toda, historian and specialist in Japanese photography, and Tomo Kosuga, director of the Masahisa Fukase archives, shed light on this iconic and still little-known series of his work.